yotann/bcdb/docs/memodb/data-model.md

 - `raw` (code 0x55), for Nodes consisting of a single byte string.
 - `dag-cbor` (code 0x71), for all other Nodes.

-MemoDB uses `raw` whenever possible, and `dag-cbor` only for Nodes that are not byte strings.
+MemoDB uses `raw` for all Nodes consisting of a single byte string, and `dag-cbor` only for Nodes that are not byte strings.

 #### Rationale